-Titan Media offers a wide range of dehydrated culture media, in order to produce the best results in any microbiological studies.
-These dehydrated culture media solely for these purposes including various forms of Agar and Broth, with such a wide selection both Veg. and Non Veg. culture media.
-All these are widely used in microbiology, research work, pharma, veterinary, waste water, food and dairy industries, etc. These dehydrated culture media are also used in production of vaccines, antibiotics and in oral insulin.
+Titan Media offers an extensive variety of Dehydrated Culture Media, keeping in mind the end goal to create the best outcomes in any microbiological studies.
+These dehydrated culture media solely for these purposes including various forms of Agar and Broth, with such a wide selection both vegetable and animal origin culture media.
+All these are broadly used in Microbiology, Research Work, Pharma, Veterinary, Waste Water, Food and Dairy Industries, etc. These dehydrated culture media are likewise utilized as a part of generation of vaccines, antibiotics and in oral insulin.
 These culture media provide the environment which is conducive for the growth of microorganisms.
 Culture media consists of best ingredients like, peptones, vegetable extracts, animal tissue, sodium salts, inhibitory agents, agar content and carbohydrate sources for the media preparation and growth of microorganisms.
 For the range of dehydrated culture media Titan Media provides authentic certificate of analysis.
-Titan Media established itself as one of the leading culture media manufacturer in India.
+Titan Media built up itself as one of the main culture media manufacturer in India.
 We manufacture culture media with high-quality products & latest market trends.

 Dehydrated culture media must be stored at the specified temperature, under specified conditions and not longer than the shelf-life periods appropriate to each product.
 The storage conditions and expiry date of each product are shown on the labels or product inserts but the following general rules will help to ensure that they are kept in an optimum environment.
 When storing products note the shelf life expiry dates on the labels and use the products in order of their lot/batch numbers.

-The culture media preparation usually involves the following steps:
+The culture media preparation typically involves the subsequent steps:

 - The complete dehydrated medium is dissolved in the appropriate volume of the distilled water.

 - Dissolve the medium properly by continuous stirring.